quixio/quix-docs/docs/blog/posts/stream-processing-glossary.md

 Apache Spark is an open source framework for large-scale data processing.
 Spark Streaming batches data into small groups with tight time windows.
 This micro-batching is a compromise between infrequent batch processing and genuine real-time stream processing.
-It’s a good approach for a corporate dashboard that refreshes every 15 minutes.
+It's a good approach for a corporate dashboard that refreshes every 15 minutes.

 Read our [Flink vs Spark](https://quix.io/blog/compare-client-libraries-spark-flink-quix) vs